zappingseb/RPharma2018packages/README.md

 # RPharma conference 2018 - my take away packages

-Collection of favorite packages from RPharma conference that I got from different presentations at the conference.
+Collection of favorite packages from [R/Pharma](www.rinpharma.com) conference that I got from different presentations at the conference.

 **This is a packrat project** Please use [packrat](https://rstudio.github.io/packrat) to work here